mulesoft/mule/distributions/server/src/main/resources/src/README.txt

-Source "bundles" are included in this directory for importing into your IDE.
-This can be helpful while debugging your application.
+An export of the Mule source code is included in this directory for convenience.

-If you wish to browse or work with the Mule source code, please read the information at http://www.muledocs.org/Subversion
+If you wish to browse or work directly with the source code, please read the information at http://www.muledocs.org/Subversion